JurajNyiri/HomeAssistant-Zemismart/info.md

 There are several ways to obtain the localKey depending on your environment and the devices you own.
 A good place to start getting info is https://github.com/codetheweb/tuyapi/blob/master/docs/SETUP.md .

+### If you block cloud access

+You must block DNS requests too (to the local DNS server eg 192.168.1.1).
+If you only block outbound internet then the device will sit in zombie state, it will refuse / not respond to any connections with the localkey.
+Connect the devices first with an active internet connection, grab each device localkey and then implement the block.

 ## Usage

 Add devices via Integrations (search for Zemismart) in Home Assistant UI.